Andres-AM/WeightTrackR/README.md

 - purr: for automating processes
 - shiny: to create easily an app to visualize data
 - lubridate: handling dates
-- plotly: creating interactives visual graphs
+- plotly: creating interactive visual graphs
 - rsconnect: deploying the shiny app on shinyapps.io

 ## How to run this app